ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

 ### Numbers the aforementioned conclusions are based on

-Crawling through [sbc-bench results collection](../Results.md) comparing +70 different SoCs/CPUs from various vendors at various clockspeeds using OpenSSL versions 1.1.0f (25 May 2017) through 3.0.11 (19 Sep 2023) shows always the same relation between openssl score and clockspeed for those four core families (right column is OpenSSL's aes-256-cbc score divided through clockspeed in MHz):
+Crawling through [sbc-bench results collection](../Results.md) comparing ~100 different SoCs/CPUs from various vendors at various clockspeeds using OpenSSL versions 1.1.0f (25 May 2017) through 3.0.16 (11 Feb 2025) shows always the same relation between openssl score and clockspeed for the known core families (right column is OpenSSL's aes-256-cbc score divided through clockspeed in MHz):

 | ARM core | MHz | aes-256-cbc | score/mhz |
 | :----: | ----:  | :----:  | :----:  |